zammad/zammad-org/src/en/contribute/contribute.md

     - **Other languages**: here you can get an overview, which languages are translated and you can also see the translated strings (could be useful for languages, which are similar).

-### Troubleshooting
+### Markup in Strings

-And finally some examples for "special" source strings, you might see in the documentation projects.
-You should also have a look at the [style guide](style-guide) where you can find more information about the syntax and the usage of Markdown/Vitepress features.
+Find some examples for special source strings with applied markup below.
+Depending on the string, it can be important to keep the markup and/or variables.
+Also have a look at the [style guide](style-guide) where you can find more information about the syntax and the usage of Markdown/Vitepress features.

 **\`example-string\`**
 : This is rendered as `example-string`.
 Depending on the context, it can be translated or not.
 In any case, use the